segmentio/segment-docs/src/engage/onboarding.md

 ## Stage 3: Create and configure Twilio SMS services

-To add the ability to send SMS campaigns in Engage, you’ll now create a Twilio account, generate an API key, set up a phone number and messaging service, and configure event webhooks.
+To add the ability to send SMS campaigns in Engage, you’ll now create a Twilio account, generate an API key, and set up a phone number and messaging service.

-### Create a Twilio account and generate an API key
+### Create a Twilio account, generate an API key, and select your messaging service(s)

 > info "Copying Twilio Credentials"
 > This step generates an Account SID, API key SID, and API key secret that you’ll later add to Segment.
 Make sure you’re ready to copy and save both before proceeding.